 TESTIMONIALS FROM OUR PARENTS

-Randy Picture Randy Bombing Ships Randy Rose – “Our family has been fortunate enough to learn just how much people care about others and how giving people are with their time.
+Randy – “Our family has been fortunate enough to learn just how much people care about others and how giving people are with their time.
 The attitude of the staff and volunteers is wonderful and always supportive of the riders and their families.

 My son loves to ride with Frederick 4H on Saturday and during the week he will grab his riding helmet and let me know that Saturday will be soon and the our world will be brightened up again no matter what the weather brings.
 Thanks again.